 A summertime must-do for anyone living in or near Toronto, a trip to the Toronto Islands when you have kids can feel daunting, but it doesn’t have to be.
-We’ve got your step-by-step guide on how to enjoy the island with littles.
+We’ve got your step-by-step guide on how to enjoy the island with kids.

-What To Do on the Toronto Islands with Kids
+Best Things To Do on the Toronto Islands with Kids

 This map of the Toronto Islands will set you up for success if you’re just fancying a wander, but if you’re looking for specific activities to keep the kids entertained, the island is full of them.

-The ultimate island destination for families, Centreville offers a host of rides and attractions to entertain little ones of all ages, including kiddie coasters, an antique carousel, pony rides, bumper cars, antique cars on tracks, flying bumblebee ride, the Centreville Train, log flume ride, and the Sky Ride high above the park.
+The ultimate island destination for families, Centreville Amusement Park offers a host of rides and attractions to entertain little ones of all ages, including kiddie coasters, an antique carousel, pony rides, bumper cars, antique cars on tracks, flying bumblebee ride, the Centreville Train, log flume ride, and the Sky Ride high above the park.
 An all-day ride pass ($29/$38 per person, depending on height) is almost always the economical choice—kids will want to ride the Mine Coaster again and again.
 There is a discount if you buy passes online.

 - There are lockers at Centreville, but you’ll likely appreciate a stroller or wagon to tow stuff around.